ecy16/ERL-RESERVATION/README.md

 # ERL-Car-Reservations
 Executive Rentals is a comprehensive car reservation system designed to streamline the process of renting executive cars.
-Built using Angular for the frontend and NestJS for the backend, this system offers a seamless user experience coupled with robust backend functionality.
+Built using NEXTJS for the frontend and NestJS for the backend, this system offers a seamless user experience coupled with robust backend functionality.

 Features:
 User Authentication: Secure user authentication and authorization system to ensure data privacy and access control.